Thanks to rising food costs, shoppers are once again warming up to frozen food.

 It’s just phenomenal.
 I can only imagine my mom, much less my grandma, walking through a supermarket produce section circa 2022: “What the hell is that?
 Wait … they cut things up for you???”

-Sometimes Frozen Food Is Better
+When Frozen Food Is Better

 Still, access to fresh produce isn’t always the case everywhere, as anyone who lives outside of the Southern California fresh-food abundance bubble knows.
 Depending on the place and time of year, frozen can be (often is) the smarter option.